varun-prajapati/Python-Projects/README.md

 # Python-Projects
-Following repository contains few projects which were developed wile learning python with hands on approach.
+Following repository contains few projects which were developed while learning python with hands on approach.